Hey-Naman/TwoSum-LeetCode1/README.md

 Enter your 4 element of array: 5
 You want the sum of: 9
 The number is found on the index 2 and 3

+## contribution!

+- feel free to make pull requests if you have some other approch using brute force!